fibboo/telegram_chat_count/README.md

 # telegram chat messages count
 ### About
-This aps has two py files.
+This app has three py files.
-1. all-dialogs.py show in console all dialogs.
+1. all-dialogs.py shows in console all dialogs.
 2. message-count.py counts all messages in specified chat and sends message to target chat with top 10 users by message count. <br>
+3. download-messages.py downloads messages and attached files from specified chats and saves them to a local directory. <br>

 It is made with a help of [Pyrogram](https://github.com/pyrogram/pyrogram)
 ### How to install